telehash/telehash.github.io/v3/channels/box.md

 ## Advertising Capacity/Status

-Box status is advertised when an exchange is [synchronized](../e3x/handshake.md) as a channel of type "boxes":
+Box status is advertised after an exchange is first [synchronized](../e3x/handshake.md) as a channel of type "boxes":

 ```
 {